When is the Star Wars Obi-Wan Kenobi series released on Disney+?

 The star also revealed filming could be getting underway in the not too distant future, announcing it was currently scheduled to begin in the spring of next year.

-The Scottish actor had previously told The Wrap how excited he was to get the chance to reprise the iconic role, saying “I think it’s probably true to say that I’m more excited about playing Obi-Wan again now than I was even the first time, ’cause you live and learn.
+The Scottish actor had previously told The Wrap how excited he was to get the chance to reprise the iconic role.

+“The more I realise what I’m part of, in a way, I think in the time when you’re young, you treat it like, ‘It’s just another movie like all the other ones I’m making,'” he said.

 The series has been hit by a fair few delays already, but with Kathleen Kennedy recently hinting things were coming together, it’s time to start asking all the questions we need answered.